WHITE TIGER CONDO CONVERSION

 3. What is a Condo (condominium)?
 It is a legal term describing form of ownership, it's often misused and not the name of an "apartment" that is owned.
 A condo is a type of real estate divided into several units that are each separately owned with a proportionate interest in common area.
 Traditionally, residential condominiums are frequently constructed as apartment buildings or complex.
-However, in alternative housing, multi-residential buildings (2-4 units) are typically located in neighborhoods, we refer them to "condo homes" as they have similar characteristics to single-family homes but in which the common area such as yards, building exteriors, and streets are jointly owned and jointly maintained by a community association.
+However, in alternative housing, multi-residential buildings (2-4 units) are typically located in neighborhoods, we refer them to "condo homes" as they have similar characteristics to single-family homes but in which the common area such as yards, building exteriors, and streets are jointly owned and jointly maintained by a community association and state regulated CCRs.

 4. What are the benefits of converting a property into a condo home?